karthikeyanlakshmanan/SampleRepo/README.md

 # SampleRepo
- New Sample to play around git Test
+ New ample to play around git Test